|About Ayers Blackerby Cousins

 Privacy and security are of utmost concern for all of us.
 I have an extensive tree on Ancestry, but it does not include living family members and it is not free.
 This entire tree was accidentally uploaded to Tribal Pages!
 I was trying to upload a few select lines but ended up with all of it.
 Perhaps it is for the best.
 It will be pruned over time.

 I set up a Blackerby Cousins group on Facebook to share research with anyone who might be interested.
-Their format was somewhat limiting and there were privacy issues.
+Their format was somewhat limiting and there are privacy concerns.
 I have selected Tribal Pages as a means of sharing my research with you.
 I feel it is secure.

 Barbara, Peggy and Tyler have read and reread some of my stories and been very helpful and supportive over the years.